Galaxy-Man/ESP32animatedGifDMA/README.md

 # ESP32animatedGifDMA
-animated Gifs on Led matrix with very basic ftp
+Animated Gifs on Led matrix with very basic ftp

 Use Winscp to upload file to the SPIFFS area.